conor19w/Binance-Futures-Trading-Bot/README.md

 * Switch __load_data__ on in __Backtester.py__ on __line 71__, now when you run the script it will load from the folder & if the specified candlestick data isn't present in the folder then it will be downloaded and saved for future use.
 * To overwrite existing data you can set the save_data flag = 1 & your data will be overwritten with new data.
 * Otherwise you can just turn load_data off and pull data from the server everytime you want to run a backtest.

-### Run strategies live in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
----
-__Run strategies at your own risk I am not responsible for your trading decisions, futures are risky and proper risk management should be adhered to at all times, always have a stoploss__
----
-* In __Bot.py__ on __line 341__ are the settings.
-* Choose the Interval you want to trade and the buffer of candlesticks your strategy will need.
-* leverage and order_size should be changed acording to your preference
-* symbol[] is a list of the symbols you wish to trade, the default is all the coins on the exchange currently.
-* Trailing stop: set __use_trailing_stop__ to __1__ and change __trailing_stop_percent__ to suit your strategy to use the trailing stop (Min val .001 i.e .1%, Max 5 i.e 5%).
-The trailing stop will be placed when the takeprofitval margin of increase/decrease is reached from your strategy.
-__Strategies are implemented in Data_Set.py as a function named Make_decision() in the Data_set class__
-* Make_decision() must return Trade_Direction,stoplossval,takeprofitval for the strategy to work properly
-* You might draw inspiration for a strategy from one In __TradingStrats.py__
 ---

 ### __Back Test top performers:__